RedHat-UX/red-hat-design-system/docs/theming/developers.md

 completely and remove this code by implementing the web standard [container style queries][stylequeries].

-In anticipation of this upcoming browser featuer, we attempt to ensure that our theming system as implemented today using context can easily replaced with style queries in the near future.
+In anticipation of this upcoming browser feature, we attempt to ensure that our theming system as implemented today using context can easily replaced with style queries in the near future.